gaschneider/py_asteroids/README.md

 - [X] Create different weapon types(current controlled by amount of lives)
 - [X] Persist best score through different game executions
 - [X] Make the ship have a triangular hit box instead of a circular one
-- [ ] Make the objects wrap around the screen instead of disappearing
-- [ ] Make the asteroids lumpy instead of perfectly round
+- [X] Add spawn of power up - gain life
 - [ ] Add a shield power-up
 - [ ] Add a speed power-up
 - [ ] Add bombs that can be dropped
+- [ ] Make the objects wrap around the screen instead of disappearing
+- [ ] Make the asteroids lumpy instead of perfectly round